arielmagma/NAND-Based-Computer/README.md

 Both its Central Processing Unit (CPU) and Random Access Memory (RAM) were constructed entirely from NAND logic gates.

 Project Background and Development
-The entire computer system was developed using the LogicCircuit application, a digital logic simulator available at https://www.logiccircuit.org/index.html.
+The entire computer system was developed using the LogicCircuit application, a digital logic simulator available at https://www.logiccircuit.org/index.html. \n
 This was the final project for a computer architecture course, demonstrating practical skills in digital design.
 This project took 3 days to compelete, even though we had been given 2 months to complete.